 There are more than 80 ACGME-accredited fellowships, with more in the accreditation queue.
 Lists and links to current programs can be found on the ACGME website, the National Association of EMS Physicians website, and EMRA Match.

 Differences between programs

-The joint ABEM and ACGME “EMS Milestone Project” provides a framework for assessment of the development of the fellow in key dimensions of the elements of physician competency in EMS.
-They reside in the domains of patient care, medical knowledge, system-based practice, practice based learning and improvement, professionalism, and communication skills.
+The joint ABEM and ACGME “EMS Milestone Project” provides a framework for the assessment of the development of the fellow in key dimensions of the elements of physician competency in EMS.
+They reside in the domains of patient care, medical knowledge, system-based practice, practice-based learning and improvement, professionalism, and communication skills.
 The Core Content of Emergency Medical Services Medicine, published by ABEM, lists the skills that should be acquired during an accredited fellowship.
-This is also the content on which the board exam is based.
+This is also the content upon which the board exam is based.
 The ACGME has established a specific set of program requirements for any EMS fellowship.
 Many of these requirements are similar to other specialty residency and fellowship programs.
 These requirements can be found in the ACGME Program Requirements for Graduate Medical Education in Emergency Medical Services.

 The execution of these requirements is left to the individual program, with significant variability.
-Programs generally focus on one or more aspects of prehospital care including operations, administration and research, and offer different and unique prehospital opportunities.
+Programs generally focus on one or more aspects of prehospital care including operations, administration, and research, and offer different and unique prehospital opportunities.

 Length of time required to complete fellowship

 ACGME-accredited fellowships are one year; however, some fellowships offer an additional year for an advanced degree (MPH, MHA, MBA) or other endeavors.